Simeon E. Baldwin Biography

 Simeon E. Baldwin (1840–1927) made his career as a jurist.
 He graduated from Yale in 1861, and subsequently taught at the Yale Law School from 1869 to 1919.
 At the time of his presidency he was chief justice of the Connecticut Supreme Court and a past president of the American Bar Association.

 Modern political institutions.
-By Simeon E. Baldwin Boston, Little, Brown and company, 1898.
+By Simeon E. Baldwin Boston: Little, Brown, 1898.

 The historic policy of the United States as to annexation.
-New Haven, Hoggson & Robinson, printers, 1893
+New Haven: Hoggson & Robinson, 1893

 American railroad law.
 By Simeon E. Baldwin.
 Boston: Little, Brown, 1904.

 The American judiciary.
 New York: Century Co., 1905; Reprint Littleton, Colo.: F.B.
 Rothman, 1992.